 Welcome to Belgium Comes To Cooperstown or as those who’ve attended call it “BCTC.”
 It happens ever mid-summer on the grounds of the Brewery Ommegang.
 It’s an annual summer Beer fest where dozens of craft breweries offer samplings along with Food, music, a 500 person VIP Beer pairing dinner, cooking competitions and the best part, camping!
 More than 2500 people show up to not only taste & discover Beers but also pull out brews from their secret stash or home brews.
 It’s one day and two nights of fun, food, friends and foam!

-I’d never been before so when my good friend Patrick Donagher invited me to join his wife Roz and most adorable poch ever, Jameson to road trip it up there, I knew I was in for one super fantastic mega awesome Beerified weekend.
+I’d never been before so when Patrick Donagher invited me to join his wife Roz and most adorable poch ever, Jameson to road trip it up there, I knew I was in for one super fantastic mega awesome Beerified weekend.

 It’s a long ride up to Cooperstown from NYC.
 With no direct route you’re going to spend 4-6 hours in the car, depending if you take the scenic route or the major routes.
 But the moment you turn the corner and see the cars lined up in the field next to the brewery, you can’t help but get excited.
 Why?
 Because you know BEER IS NEAR!

 The key is to get in and get your tent up as soon as possible.
 That way you can relax, take in the beautiful rural views of the brewery land, relax and start tasting some Beers!!
 The sun is going to drop rather quickly and you want to be in full on fun mode as soon as you can.
 I’m told some people skip camping out the first night, only showing up for the festival day and honestly, I have no idea why.
 If you love Beer, there is nothing like camping, at a brewery, with a bunch of fellow Beer nerds as you are guaranteed to taste the best of what’s out there.